roylanceMichael/yaorm/readme.md

 implements the IEntity<Integer> interface, and adds a new property as well.

+Make sure that your names are nouns, not verbs like "get" or "is".

 There are a few service dependencies needed to save this to a data store.
 Here is a simple test to show them all in action:

 ```java